 This course will evaluate the biological substrates of sociality and social behavior, and explore the impact of social environments on brain function and development.
 Students in the course will explore the molecular, cellular, neurotransmitter, and endocrine influences on social behavior, including affiliative care, aggression, social bonding, altruism, and social cognition.
 (Cross-listed with PSYC 8336)

-NEUR 4870 MOLECULAR AND CELLULAR BIOLOGY (3 credits)
+NEUR 4870 MOLECULAR AND CELLULAR NEUROBIOLOGY (3 credits)

 This course presents foundational topics in molecular and cellular neurobiology in the context of how the nervous system is functionally organized.
 Topics include: nervous system cell types and their subcellular organization; electrical properties of neurons and glia; energy metabolism and biochemistry of the brain; intra- and intercellular neuronal signaling; the regulation of gene expression in neuronal cells; synaptic plasticity; and how these are altered in disease.
 (Cross-listed with BIOL 4870, BIOL 8876, NEUR 8876)